mgharvey/differentiation_speciation/README.md

 R scripts calculating the diversification rate (DR) statistic (Jetz et al. 2012) for trees corresponding to the three taxonomies examined in the paper.

+- mean_rates.py

+A Python script to calculate the mean DR rate for each species from the DR values from 100 pseudo-posterior samples.

 - Hackett_lumped_eventsample.rda
 - Hackett_split_eventsample.rda
 - Hackett_time_eventsample.rda